 1. Park Hotel Tokyo

-The Park Hotel Tokyo is seriously hip and totally Tokyo which is why it very definitely earns the number 1 spot on our list.
+The Park Hotel Tokyo is seriously hip and totally Tokyo, which is why it very definitely earns the number 1 spot on our list.
 It simply oozes character and offers something very different from the usual matching chain hotels.
-The Park Hotel Tokyo big pull is its extraordinary art-inspired guest rooms designed by Japanese artists.
+The Park Hotel Tokyo’s big pull is its extraordinary art-inspired guest rooms designed by Japanese artists.
 One of their most memorable rooms is Artist Room Otafuku Face, which has a rather trippy vibe.
-It celebrates beautiful plum blossom with a local woman with very brightly coloured cheeks.
-Here, you have all the luxuries you need and traditional Japanese hospitality, but also the hotel beautifully represents Japan so that when you stay in the art-inspired rooms, you really know that you are in Japan.
+It celebrates beautiful plum blossoms with a local woman with very brightly colored cheeks.
+Here, you have all the luxuries you need and traditional Japanese hospitality, but the hotel also beautifully represents Japan, so when you stay in the art-inspired rooms, you really know that you are in Japan.

-The hotel is ideally situated in Shiodome, a flourishing centre of business and culture, it is surrounded by skyscrapers and is just a short distance from all the attractions.
+The hotel is ideally situated in Shiodome, a flourishing center of business and culture.
+It is surrounded by skyscrapers and is just a short distance from all the attractions.
 In fact, you can see the iconic Tokyo Tower, along with a great unobstructed view of Mt.
 Fuji from its windows.
-There are 270 guest rooms, a Business Centre, Concierge Service as well as Art Concierge, Personal Fitness Gym, Parking, THANN Sanctuary, an Art Shop and a fabulous choice of eateries.
+There are 270 guest rooms, a Business Centre, a Concierge Service, an Art Concierge, a Personal Fitness Gym, Parking, THANN Sanctuary, an Art Shop, and a fabulous choice of eateries.

 2. Andaz Tokyo Toranomon Hills

-The Andaz Tokyo Toranomon Hills is the latest lifestyle boutique in Japan with seemingly never-ending views over the urban landscape of Toyko.
-This stylish hotel brings a “smart-casual’ vibe with exquisite finishings, enormous floor to ceiling windows and lots of character.
+The Andaz Tokyo Toranomon Hills is the latest lifestyle boutique in Japan, with seemingly never-ending views over the urban landscape of Toyko.
+This stylish hotel brings a ‘smart-casual’ vibe with exquisite finishings, enormous floor-to-ceiling windows, and lots of character.
 The rooms at this Andaz are unique, sumptuous and very Japanese; local influence is everywhere.
-Cool off in the AO spa occupying nearly 15,000 square feet on the 37th floor and overlooking the Imperial Palace; just don’t miss the swimming pool; it feels like you are swimming in the sky!
+Cool off in the AO spa, occupying nearly 15,000 ft² on the 37th floor and overlooking the Imperial Palace; just don’t miss the swimming pool; it feels like you are swimming in the sky!

 3. The Prince Gallery Tokyo Kioicho